altonmaseko/Hexafund/README.md

-# Funding Requests Management Website
+# Hexafund

 Website best viewed on full screen desktop browser.
-Client specified that responsive design is not requirement.
+Client specified that responsive design is not a requirement.

 # About
 This project aims to equip the organisations with a central place to advertise all their funding opportunities and manage all the applications they get for funding.
 This project should cater for at least three types of funding opportunities, namely: Educational (bursaries and scholarships), business, and events.